Faculty Affiliates

 Biography

 Steve Graves is the 6th of 7 children from a small industrial city in Ohio.
 He holds degrees from Ohio State, Ohio University, Miami of Ohio and the University of Illinois.
 In addition to a host of lower division courses, he teaches medical geography, crime geography and business geography at California State University.
 Steve loves to travel, read nerdy fiction, watch college football and listen to music.
+His research is centered around GIS, health geography, and social justice.

 Publications